Wootric/slate/source/includes/_ios_custom_fields.md

 ```swift
 Wootric.setEndUserCreatedAt(<UNIX Timestamp>)
 ```
-When creating a new end user for survey, it will set his/hers external creation date (so for example, date, when end user was created in your iOS application).
+When creating a new end user for survey, it will set the external creation date (so for example, date, when end user was created in your iOS application).
 This value is also used in eligibility check, to determine if end user should be surveyed.

 ##setFirstSurveyAfter